methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-06-09-highly-available-elk-elasticsearch-logstash-kibana-setup.md

 ---
   title: Highly Available ELK (Elasticsearch, Logstash and Kibana) Setup
   date: 2014-06-09
-toc: true
-toc_label: "Contents"
-excerpt: "In this post I will be going over how to setup a complete ELK (Elasticsearch, Logstash and Kibana) stack with clustered elasticsearch and all ELK..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ubuntu 12.04 which has reached end-of-life.
-Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
-{: .notice--info}

 In this post I will be going over how to setup a complete ELK (Elasticsearch, Logstash and Kibana) stack with clustered elasticsearch